vi/timeago/README.md

 Currently it does not [take the calendar into account](https://github.com/vi/timeago/issues/12) and assumes each month is about 30.4 days long.

+Parsing such string back to a `Duration` is out of scope for this crate.
+Maybe see the [`chrono-english`](https://docs.rs/chrono-english) crate instead.

 ## API

 [Documentation link](https://docs.rs/timeago/)